PythonAberdeen/user_group/README.md

 It doesn't sound super advanced but it's kinda tricky when you get into handling errors an corner-cases and optimizing.

 ## October 2019
-* Build a finctioning game of Hangman
+* Build a functioning game of Hangman